 Leaving your RV behind during an evacuation

-Find a safe spot to park your RV, and know how to protect it in the event of high winds or a hurricane.
+Try to find a safe spot to park your RV and know how to protect it in the event of high winds or a hurricane.

 - If possible, put your RV in an enclosed storage facility or try to park it next to a building (the opposite side from where the wind is coming).

-- If you're at a campsite or out in the open, choose an elevated site away from large trees and point the end of the RV that has the least amount of windows in to the wind.
+- If you're at a campsite or out in the open, choose an elevated site away from large trees and point the end of the RV that has the least number of windows into the wind.

 - Empty the holding tanks and then fill them and all other tanks with fresh water to help add weight for holding down the RV.